talkon/infinitydotsorg/README.md

 # infinitydotsorg
 InfinityDots website

+Color palette: anything from black to white and anything from red to white.

 For viewing in mobile, although you must actually write adaptable css first :
 \<meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no"\>